cckmwong-data/london_housing/README.md

    - **Summary (Dashboard)**: Market snapshot and key figures.
    - **Listings**: Average prices, property locations, and feature word clouds.
    - **Schools**: Listings by school rating, size, and proximity.
-   - **Market**: Trends of the property price by districts and comparison to the national median; key drivers of property prices.
+   - **Market**: Trends of the property price by districts and comparison to the national median.
 3. **Interact with filters and slicers** to customize your analysis:
    - Filter by year, district, home type, or features.
    - Use the outlier exclusion toggle for robust statistics.